-- It is essential to keep written notes which should be written up immediately after the meeting and kept securely on file digitally. - Contact the person/family two weeks after the visit to see how things are and report back to the DMA.
+- It is essential to keep written notes which should be written up immediately after the meeting and kept securely on file digitally.
+Submit your report to the DMA. - Contact the person/family two weeks after the visit to see how things are and report back to the DMA.